 - Permissions for Oracle directories are set with the chmod command as 775.

 - The OS user account has the primary membership in the Oracle Inventory Group (oinstall) group.

 To learn how to configure the Oracle Inventory Group, see this Oracle article.

 - [For Microsoft Windows computers] The specified OS user account must have local administrator privileges.

 - The OS user account must have sufficient privileges to run the HDBSQL command line tool — for example, this can be the <sid>adm user.

 - The DB user account used for performing backup and recovery operations with system and tenant databases must have the following system privileges:

 - DATABASE BACKUP ADMIN

 The specified account must be an OS user who owns the data files of the database system.
-To learn more about logon options, see SAP documentation.
+To learn more about logon options, see this SAP article.